 Q: Is Beautycounter Countersun sunscreen biodegradable?

 A: Oh yeah sister!
-Because it’s main ingredient is Zinc Oxide and Beautycounter operates as a B corp, which means they are dedicated to saving the planet too!
+Because it’s main ingredient is Zinc Oxide and Beautycounter operates as a certified B corporation, which means they are dedicated to saving the planet too!

 Q: Does Beautycounter Countersun sunscreen expire?